-The Lost Acres String Band serves up a rich stew of songs and instrumentals from a wide variety of musical traditions, with the added spice of some exotic originals.
-A typical show includes blues, rags, old-time and contemporary fiddle tunes, Hispanic waltzes from the old Southwest, a classic string-band number by The Mississippi Sheiks, swing tunes from the 1930's, and a Ray Charles instrumental.
+The Lost Acres String Band is a Connecticut-based trio (Gordon Swift, violin; Paul Howard, guitar; Jon Swift, upright bass) serving up a rich stew of songs and instrumentals from a wide variety of musics with the added spice of some exotic originals.
+The band honors the long American string-band tradition of the nineteenth and twentieth centuries while branching out in new directions.
+A typical show might include blues, Gypsy jazz, a Mexican dance tune, a romantic waltz, a contemporary piece for string trio, a haunting Hispanic ballad from the old Southwest, a classic string-band number by The Mississippi Sheiks, a lilting folk tune from Colombia, and swing tunes from the 1930s.

 Writing in Fiddler magazine, Grammy-winner Stacy Phillips called the band's music "impossible to pigeonhole...an unpretentious mood-booster...ranging confidently through several different styles, all handled with aplomb."
 The Middletown Eye calls it "an instrumental delight.
 From reels to waltzes, acoustic blues to ‘swing’ tunes…impeccably played."

 After study of Western classical and South Indian classical violin, since 1975 Gordon Swift has been playing fiddle, electric violin, and baritone violectra in bands ranging from jazz-rock fusion to reggae to country-and-western.
 Gordon holds a Ph.D. in ethnomusicology from Wesleyan University and blends musical influences from around the world into a distinctively American violin/fiddle style.
 He organized LASB in 2008 and writes the band's original material.